Khongchai/dynamic_routes/README.md

 This library comprises of two main parts, the _Initiator_, and the _Participator_.

-First, we'd need to mark the participating page with the _DynamicRoutesParticipator_ mixin.
+We can begin by marking the participating page with the _DynamicRoutesParticipator_ mixin.
 This would give that component access to the dynamicRoutesParticipator instance that is tied to the scope of the initiator page that we'll mark with the _DynamicRoutesInitiator_.